bartificer/programming-by-stealth/docs/pbs94.md

 # PBS 94 of X — Basic JavaScript OO with Class

-This instalment bring us to the end of a long series of instalments focusing on the many proverbial *hats* JavaScript makes objects wear.
-In JavaScript, just about everything is an object, including dictionaries, arrays, functions of all kinds, and regular expressions.
+This instalment bring us close to the end of a long series of instalments focusing on the many proverbial *hats* JavaScript makes objects wear.
+In JavaScript, just about everything is an object, including [dictionaries](https://bartificer.net/pbs84), [arrays](https://bartificer.net/pbs85), [functions](https://bartificer.net/pbs86) of [all kinds](https://bartificer.net/pbs87), and [regular expressions](https://bartificer.net/pbs91).
+In the browser the entire structure of web pages is also represented as a massive collection of objects — the so-called [DOM](https://bartificer.net/pbs88).
 Really, in JavaScript, if it's not a boolean, number, or string, it's an object.
-In fact, objects are so import in JavaScript that the language even provides wrapper objects for booleans, numbers, and strings so they can be interacted within object-like ways.
+In fact, objects are so import in JavaScript that the language even provides [wrapper objects](https://bartificer.net/pbs90) for booleans, numbers, and strings so they can be interacted within object-like ways.

-We're now approaching the grand finale of this journey — the ability to define our own object classes.
-In the previous instalment we took the first, and vitally important, step on the journey — we learned about encapsulation.
-Encapsulation exists in all languages that can support object-oriented programming, and in JavaScript it's implemented with dictionaries.
-We saw how we could use a dictionary to encapsulate all the information and functions related to an imaginary currency, the Hoonyaker, in a single object.
+We're now starting on the grand finale of this journey — the ability to define our own object classes.
+In the previous instalment we took the first, and vitally important, step on the journey — we learned about [encapsulation](https://bartificer.net/pbs93).
+We learned that encapsulation is a universal concept shared by all languages that support object-oriented programming, and that JavaScript uses dictionaries to implement it.
+We saw how we could use a dictionary to encapsulate all the information and functions related to an imaginary currency, the Hoonyaker, into a single object.
 We then saw how creating a similar object for another imaginary currency, the Squid, was so similar that it actually involved copying-and-pasting all the property names and the entire contents of all the functions without editing a single character.
 The only thing that changed was the data.
 Obviously there had to be a better way, and of course, there is — the fundamental atom of the Object Oriented world-view, the class!

 ## What are Classes?